-NEW YORK, NY, March 15, 2016 – On March 16, 2016, many of New York’s top media executives will gather for the seventh annual Bowling for Breastcancer.org event in support of Breastcancer.org, the leading resource for breast health and breast cancer information and support.
-Over the past six years, more than 100 advertisers, publishers, and technology companies have contributed over $2.5 million to this 4-star charity.
-This year, close to 400 people are confirmed to attend the event at Lucky Strike Manhattan.
-Bowling for Breastcancer.org is the organization’s most successful annual fundraiser.
+NEW YORK, NY, March 6, 2017 – On March 15, 2017, many of New York’s top media executives will gather again for the eighth annual Bowling for Breastcancer.org in support of Breastcancer.org, the leading resource for breast health and breast cancer information and support.
+Since its inception, the event, which takes place at Lucky Strike Manhattan, has raised over $3M.
+Bowling for Breastcancer.org is the organization’s most successful annual fundraising event and is supported by sponsorships, tickets sales, and silent auction sales from the city’s leading advertisers, publishers, and technology companies members.
 Register today to join the cause.

 For more background information about the event and to register, please visit www.BowlingforBreastcancer.org.

 Breastcancer.org is a patient-centric resource for breast health and breast cancer information and support.
 We engage, educate, and empower women with our expert information and dynamic peer support community to help them make the best decisions for their lives.
 The nonprofit organization was founded by breast oncologist Marisa C. Weiss, M.D. and born out of her conviction that women with breast cancer need more information and support than a physician visit can provide.
 Breastcancer.org receives more than 30 million visits each year.

 Lisa Kline, VP of Marketing & Communications, Breastcancer.org, 610.642.6550, email@example.com